HMRC Mileage Rates 2026/27: What Self-Employed Drivers Need to Know

 This is simpler than most people think, but there's one common trap:

-HMRC's test is whether the journey is "wholly and exclusively for business purposes."
+According to HMRC's guidance on business travel, the test is whether the journey is "wholly and exclusively for business purposes."
 If you're driving to a customer's house to fix their boiler, that's business.
 If you're driving to your own lock-up, that's a commute.
+For more detail on this distinction, see the guide to business mileage vs commuting.

 Whether you've been tracking mileage all year or you've been scribbling in a notebook (or not tracking at all), here's what to sort out before 6 April: